Pitch Shift Node

 Resolution

-The fast Fourier transform size used when transforming the signal (see the Technical Details section below for what this means)
+The fast Fourier transform size used when transforming the signal (see the Technical Details section below for what this means).
+Resolution up to 1024 is available with AudioNodes HD.

 You will often need to tune this “by ear”.
 Higher values do a better job at preserving harmonic relations in the source signal, but increase latency, have more processing cost, and may produce “smearing” artifacts (especially with audio signals containing sharp percussion).
 On the other hand, lower values are faster, have lower latency, but may alter harmonic relations in the source audio signal.